Adjoint functor theorems for lax-idempotent pseudomonads: Introduction

 A lax-idempotent pseudomonad is a 2-dimensional notion of monad that, conceptually, captures the notion of \emph{free cocompletion}.
-For instance, every class of small weights $\Psi$ induces a lax-idempotent pseudomonad $\overline\Psi$ on the 2-category $\CAT$ of locally-small categories.
-Furthermore, the notions of cocompleteness, cocontinuity, and admissibility are captured as follows. \begin{itemize} \item The $\overline\Psi$-pseudoalgebras are precisely the $\Psi$-cocomplete categories. \item The $\overline\Psi$-pseudomorphisms are precisely the $\Psi$-cocontinuous functors. \item The $\overline\Psi$-admissible 1-cells (\ie{} those 1-cells $f \colon A \to B$ for which $\overline\Psi f \colon \overline\Psi A \to \overline\Psi B$ is left-adjoint) are precisely the $\Psi$-admissible functors. \end{itemize} Furthermore, the notion of distributivity of $\Psi$-weighted colimits over $\Phi$-weighted colimits is exactly captured by the notion of pseudodistributive law of $\overline\Psi$ over $\overline\Phi$.
+For instance, every class of small weights $\Psi$ induces a lax-idempotent pseudomonad $\overline\Psi$ on the 2-category $\CAT$ of locally small categories.
+Furthermore, the notions of cocompleteness, cocontinuity, and admissibility are captured as follows. \begin{itemize} \item The $\overline\Psi$-pseudoalgebras are precisely the $\Psi$-cocomplete categories. \item The $\overline\Psi$-pseudomorphisms are precisely the $\Psi$-cocontinuous functors. \item The $\overline\Psi$-admissible 1-cells (\ie{} those 1-cells $f \colon A \to B$ for which $\overline\Psi f \colon \overline\Psi A \to \overline\Psi B$ is left-adjoint) are precisely the $\Psi$-admissible functors. \end{itemize} Furthermore, free $\Phi$-cocompletions preserve $\Psi$-cocompleteness if and only if there exists a pseudodistributive law of $\overline\Psi$ over $\overline\Phi$.
 Thus, a pseudodistributive law of lax-idempotent pseudomonads gives us precisely what we need to interpret the general adjoint functor theorem above in the setting of an arbitrary 2-category.
 This is our main theorem.
 We denote by $R$ a lax-idempotent pseudomonad taking the place of $\Psi$, and by $I$ a locally \ff{} lax-idempotent pseudomonad taking the place of $\Phi$.
 In the presence of a pseudodistributive law $RI \tto IR$, we have the following. \begin{theorem*}[\cref{DAFT}] Let $f$ be a 1-cell between $R$-pseudoalgebras.
 The following are equivalent. \begin{enumerate} \item $f$ is $I$-admissible. \item $f$ is $IR$-admissible and $R$-cocontinuous. \end{enumerate} \end{theorem*} \begin{corollary*}[\cref{AFT}] Let $f$ be a 1-cell between $R$-pseudoalgebras.
 The following are equivalent. \begin{enumerate} \item $f$ is left-adjoint. \item $f$ is $R$-admissible and $R$-cocontinuous. \end{enumerate} \end{corollary*} In this way, the various adjoint functor theorems we have described may be seen as individual cases of a general relationship between admissibility and cocontinuity for lax-idempotent pseudomonads in the presence of a pseudodistributive law (\cref{AFTs-for-weights}).